-1.2.6 Failure of the power supply
+1.2.6.
+Failure of the power supply

-The failure, the re-establishment after an interruption or the fluctuation in whatever manner of the power supply to the machinery must not lead to dangerous situations.
-Particular attention must be given to the following:
+Power failure, re-establishment after interruption or any oscillation in the power supply of the machinery must not cause dangerous situations.
+In doing so, special attention must be paid to the following:

-- the machinery must not start unexpectedly,

-- the parameters of the machinery must not change in an uncontrolled way when such change can lead to hazardous situations,

-- the machinery must not be prevented from stopping if the command has already been given,

-- no moving part of the machinery or piece held by the machinery must fall or be ejected,

-- automatic or manual stopping of the moving parts, whatever they may be, must be unimpeded,

-- the protective devices must remain fully effective or give a stop command.
+- the machinery must not start unexpectedly, - the parameters of the machinery must not be changed in an uncontrolled way when such change can lead to hazardous situations, - the machinery must not be prevented from stopping if the command has already been given, no moving part of the machinery or piece held by the machinery must fall or be ejected, - automatic or manual stopping of the moving parts, whatever they may be, must be unimpeded, - the protective devices must remain fully effective or give a stop command.

-1.3 PROTECTION AGAINST MECHANICAL HAZARDS
+1.3.
+PROTECTION AGAINST MECHANICAL HAZARDS

-1.3.1 Risk of loss of stability
+1.3.1.
+Risk of loss of stability